top of page

 We are a small-scale low-intervention vineyard on our fourth-generation sheep farm.
 Our name is lifted from a distinctive outcrop of exposed late Silurian rock on our farm called Whinyard Rocks - a Site of Special Scientific Interest located on Bache Hill in the Radnor Forest - which overlooks the vineyard.

-In 2017 we planted 800 vines by hand with a bunch of friends.
-We planted 800 more in 2021 and 900 in spring 2022.
-We chose three white varieties - solaris, phoenix and ortega - and two red - rondo and regent - for their flavour profiles and plucky ability to tolerate our valley's altitude and cool Welsh climate.
-This spring we're planting 1500 more vines including two new white varieties - Bacchus and Muscaris.
+In 2017 we planted 800 vines by hand with friends.
+We planted 800 more in 2021, 900 in spring 2022 and 1500 in 2023.
+We've chosen five white varieties - hybrids solaris, phoenix, muscaris plus ortega and bacchus - and two hybrid reds - rondo and regent - for their flavour profiles and plucky ability to tolerate our valley's altitude and cool Welsh climate.
+This spring we're planting 1500 more vines including two new red varieties - Cabaret Noir and Pinot Noir Précoce.

 Our grapes are grown regeneratively and ferment on indigenous wild yeasts.
 We adopt a low-intervention approach and make natural wines with no added sulphur, fining or filtering.
 We do this to allow for a truer expression of our grapes and to make wine that reflect the Welsh hillside they're grown on.

-Our Col Fondo and Pet Nat wines are available to purchase from our shop.
+Our wines are available to purchase from our shop.

 Sign up to our newsletter to be the first to hear when our new wines are released.